The site takes its name from an alleged quote of Winston Churchill, on Armistice Night 1918, when he said something to the effect of:

 A primary reason for this site then is to provide material that is not normally accessible, either because it was published in some obscure journal or not in English, or both.
 I have decided to concentrate on written material rather than pictures, since I can't do everything I might like to.

-If you want a general history then I recommend reading a good book on the subject (see the reading list), since many of the web-sites out there are immensely unreliable.
+If you want a general history then I recommend reading a good book on the subject (see the reading list), since most of the web-sites out there are immensely unreliable either because they want to sell you a very slanted version – Anarchist, Marxist, Nationalist etc – or because they gloss over much of the detail.
 The Russian Civil War campaigns took place in extremely varied political and military conditions and there is no way they can be summarised quickly: sadly, the answers won't all be in a couple of Ospreys.

 A keen wargamer, I could not resist a small section showing my models and what I do with them.
 However, I do not want the site to become a toy-soldier centred exercise – there are other sites that cater for this for the Pygmy Wars period.